uclahs-cds/pipeline-call-sSV/README.md

 * [License](#license)

 ## Overview:
 The call-sSV pipeline calls somatic structural variants utilizing [Delly](https://github.com/dellytools/delly).
-This pipeline requires at least one tumor sample and a matched control sample.
+This pipeline requires at least one tumor sample and a matched normal sample.
 This pipeline is developed using Nextflow, docker and can run either on a single node linux machine or a multi-node HPC Slurm cluster.

 ## How to Run: